tchannagiri/DSBplot/README.md

 ## Introduction

 This tool is intended to allow processing and visualizing high-throughput sequencing data obtained for the purpose of studying double-strand break (DSB) repair due to the nonhomologous end-joining (NHEJ) repair mechanism.
-For a full description of the protocol, please refer to the manuscript at LINK.
+The accompanying article can be found at LINK.
 This protocol was original used in the study Jeon et al. (LINK) for studying DSB repair in human cells.
 That publication contains several examples of the graphs in the supplementary figures, as well as a discussion of insights gained from the resulting figures.

 ## Installation